 BACK TO INDEX

 Conference articles

 1. L. Wang and E.D.
 Sontag.
 Further results on singularly perturbed monotone systems, with an application to double phosphorylation cycles.
 In Proc.
 IEEE Conf.
 Decision and Control, New Orleans, Dec.
 2007, pages 627-632, 2007.
-Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.
+Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.

+BACK TO INDEX